pe-si/esphome-pace-bms/README.md

     - `protocol_commandset: 0x25`
   - notes:
     - Thank you Mateusz for reporting.
+    - The balancing information readouts are swapped between cells 1-8 and cells 9-16 as compared to the physical hardware.
+So if you see cell 1 as balancing, it is actually physical cell 9 for example, and vice versa.
+Thank you Haso-M for reporting.

 - **Tewaycell All-in-one Mobile ESS Hybrid off-grid Inverter**
   - BMS hardware versions: